Hostify-LLC/.github/profile/README.md

 ## Contact Us

 If you have any questions or concerns about Hostify, or if you'd like to learn more about our services, please don't hesitate to get in touch.
-You can reach us by email at [contact@hostify.com](mailto:contact@hostify.com), or by opening an issue on this repository.
+You can reach us by email at [contact@hostify.gg](mailto:contact@hostify.gg), or by opening an issue on this repository.

 Thank you for choosing Hostify for your hosting needs!